OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 10. should where possible validate client asserted metadata against metadata provided in the software_statement;
 11. shall accept all x.500 AttributeType name strings defined in the Distinguished Name of the x.509 Certificate Profiles defined in [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards];
 12. if supporting `tls_client_auth` client authentication mechanism as defined in [RFC8705] shall only accept `tls_client_auth_subject_dn`  as an indication of the certificate subject value as defined in clause 2.1.2 [RFC8705];
+13. The values of the *UID* and *OU* fields of the certificate must match those sent in the SSA.
+The *OU* field must contain the value of the SSA *org_id* field and the *UID* field must contain the value of the SSA *software_id* field.

 These provisions apply equally to the processing of [RFC7591], [RFC7592] and [OpenID Registration][OIDR] requests